aws-ia/terraform-aws-rds-custom-for-oracle/CONTRIBUTING.md

 - Checkov
 - Terratest

-> :bangbang: The readme.md file will be created after all checks have completed successfuly, it is recommended that you install terraform-docs locally in order to preview your readme.md file prior to publication.
+> :bangbang: The readme.md file will be created after all checks have completed successfully, it is recommended that you install terraform-docs locally in order to preview your readme.md file prior to publication.

 ## Install the required tools